Ask Chef Dennis

 close up of chicken saltimbocca on a white plate

-When I first started working in an Italian kitchen, Saltimbocca was made with veal, but these days chicken has replaced veal in just about every dish it used to be made with.
+When I first started working in an Italian kitchen, Saltimbocca was made with veal cutlets, but these days, chicken has replaced veal in just about every dish it used to be made with.

 Let’s start by gathering the ingredients we need to make a Chicken Saltimbocca.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+In Chef’s Speak, this is called mise en Place, which translates to “everything in its Place.”

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-Some of the ingredients we use in restaurants have very specific purposes, while others are fillers used to bulk up a dish without bulking up the cost.
-Mushrooms have always been a favorite of mine for this purpose, and pasta, rice or grains take up a lot of room on the plate and can a meal much more enticing.
+Some of the ingredients we use in restaurants have very specific purposes, while others serve as fillers used to bulk up a dish without increasing the cost.
+Mushrooms have always been a favorite of mine for this purpose, and pasta, rice, or grains can take up a lot of room on the plate, making a meal much more enticing.

 What type of Marsala should I use?

-The first thing to remember when looking for Marsala wine to cook with is if you have a choice between dry or sweet, always choose sweet.
-The wine is not actually sweet but adds a more complex flavor profile.
+The first thing to remember when looking for Marsala wine to cook with is that, if you have a choice between dry and sweet, always opt for the sweet version.
+The wine is not actually sweet, but it adds a more complex flavor profile.

-This is going to go against everything you read from other chefs and publications.
+This will go against everything you read from other chefs and publications.
 But this is the reason my Marsala Sauce is so much better than the rest.

 My favorite Marsala will always be Pellegrino, my other recommendations are: